 Additionally, you can add some of your own content to create even more value, then hit publish.

-A lot of blogs accept guest posts these days, it’s the normal thing to do when you have a reasonably well established blog, right?
+A lot of blogs accept guest posts these days, it's the normal thing to do when you have a reasonably well-established blog and audience, right?

-Accepting well-written, useful, and relevant guest posts on your blog can provide your readers with fresh perspectives and new ideas, whilst freeing up your time to do other things with your blog.
+Accepting well-written, well-researched, useful guest posts on your blog can provide your readers with fresh perspectives and new ideas while freeing up your time to do other things with your blog.

 You can either create a guest post information page, or personally invite influential people to come and write on your blog, or you can hire a freelance writer to come and write for you (Outsourcing).